mpyne-navy/dsb-report/dsb-report.md

 with DoD personnel or contracted acquisitions with DoD staffing levels far below the needed 5-15%.

-Recommendations {#rec:34 .unnumbered}
+Recommendations
 ---------------

+<a id="recommendation-34"></a>
-### *Recommendation 34: Do not believe DoD can solve its skilled personnel shortage; plan how best to live with it, and how to ameliorate it.* {#recommendation-34-do-not-believe-dod-can-solve-its-skilled-personnel-shortage-plan-how-best-to-live-with-it-and-how-to-ameliorate-it. .unnumbered}
+### *Recommendation 34: Do not believe DoD can solve its skilled personnel shortage; plan how best to live with it, and how to ameliorate it.*

 The software personnel shortage will not disappear by direct DoD action.
 All DoD plans should be based on the assumption that an acute skill